 The Sun Plays a Part!

-According to Klinowska, strandings are also correlated with irregular changes in the magnetic field caused by the sun.
+According to Klinowska, strandings are also correlated with irregular changes in the magnetic field caused by sunspots and CMEs.
 But whales usually beach at night.
-Still, insist that mass stranded whales use the total geomagnetic field of the Earth as a map.
+Still, she insist that mass stranded whales use the total geomagnetic field of the Earth as a map.
 An imagined geomagnetic timer in the brain allows the whales to check their position both night and day since the geomagnetic field changes when the sun comes up.
 But they are not using the directional information of the Earth’s magnetic field as we do with our compasses.
-Rather, they supposedly use small relative differences in the total local field that changes hourly, which explains why they need the imaginary timer.
+Rather, they are supposedly using small relative differences in the total local field that changes hourly, which explains why they need the imaginary timer.

 Klinowska arrived at this explanation after an alleged detailed analysis of the records of strandings in Britain.

 But two groups working separately in Newfoundland and New Zealand have failed to duplicate Klinowska’s work.
 Other scientists who repeated the same geomagnetic studies failed to confirm the stranding patterns suggested.
 Still, the media continue to report a geomagnetic sense in whales regardless that most studies show no merit in this idea.
 In other words, there is nothing to support a failed geomagnetic sense of direction yet the press still continues to report this irrational idea.
 It seems to boil down to one thing.
 If scientists say it’s so, then the press will print it whether it makes sense or not.